conradkoh/goals/docs/standards/state-management.md

-# State Management Guide
+# State Management Standards

 ## Overview

-This guide outlines the standard patterns for managing state in the Goals application, with a focus on handling loading states and errors effectively.
+This guide outlines the standard patterns for managing state in Goals, with a focus on handling loading states and errors effectively.

 ## Implementation Pattern